brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 # ngrok

 [ngrok](https://ngrok.com/) makes it easy for you to develop your code with a live bot.
+Ngrok exposes local servers behind NATs and firewalls to the public internet over secure tunnels.
+It instantly creates a public HTTPS url for a webist running locacally on your development machine.
+Ngrok offloads TLS, so you don't have to worry about your configuration.

 You can find installation instructions here: https://ngrok.com/download